 For a PPDU with a value of HE_TB for the TXVECTOR parameter FORMAT, the SPATIAL_REUSE parameter contains an array of four values.
 The first value in the array is the SPATIAL_REUSE parameter that applies to the lowest frequency 20 MHz subband, the second value in the array applies to the second lowest frequency 20 MHz subband, the third value in the array applies to the third lowest frequency 20 MHz subband and the fourth value in the array applies to the highest frequency 20 MHz subband when the CH_BANDWIDTH parameter has the value of CBW20, CBW40 or CBW80.
 The first value in the array applies to the lowest frequency 40 MHz subband, the second value in the array applies to the second lowest frequency 40 MHz subband, the third value in the array applies to the third lowest frequency 40 MHz sub-band and the fourth value in the array applies to the highest frequency 40 MHz subband when the CH_BANDWIDTH parameter has the value of CBW160 or CBW80+80.
 When the SPATIAL_REUSE parameter is an array, each value in the array shall individually conform to the rules in this subclause.

-An AP with dot11HESRPOptionImplemented set to true that transmits an HE ER SU PPDU (#15646)should set the TXVECTOR parameter SPATIAL_REUSE to SRP_DISALLOW.
+An AP with dot11HESRPOptionImplemented set to true that transmits an HE ER SU PPDU that does not contain a Trigger frame (#15646)should set the TXVECTOR parameter SPATIAL_REUSE to SRP_DISALLOW.

 A non-AP STA with dot11HESRPOptionImplemented set to true that transmits an HE SU PPDU, HE ER SU PPDU or HE MU PPDU may set the TXVECTOR parameter SPATIAL_REUSE, when permitted by other conditions, to SRP_AND_NON_SRG_OBSS_PD_PROHIBITED when the HESIGA_Spa-tial_reuse_value15_allowed subfield of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 1.
 Otherwise, the non-AP STA shall set it to SRP_- DISALLOW